Marie van Goethem: In fiction, documentary and the arts

 The BBC documentary The Private Life of a Masterpiece: Little Dancer Aged Fourteen, produced in 2004, closely examined La Petite Danseuse de Quatorze Ans, the circumstances of Marie's life, and the critical reaction to the sculpture.

-A fictionalized account of Marie's life is the subject of the new musical Marie, Dancing Still (previously titled Little Dancer).
+A fictionalized account of Marie's life is the subject of the 2014 musical Little Dancer (alternately titled Marie, Dancing Still).
 Written by Stephen Flaherty (music) and Lynn Ahrens (book and lyrics), the musical made its world premiere at the Eisenhower Theater at the John F. Kennedy Center for the Performing Arts in 2014.
 Directed and choreographed by Susan Stroman, the production was headlined by New York City Ballet principal dancer Tiler Peck as young Marie, Rebecca Luker as the adult Marie, and Boyd Gaines as Degas.
 A revised production, also directed by Stroman, played the 5th Avenue Theatre in 2018.
 Peck returned to the role of young Marie, with Louise Pitre as adult Marie and Terrence Mann as Degas.